The growth of massive stars via stellar collisions in ensemble star clusters: Solo-cluster models

 \subsection{Virialized solo-cluster models}

 We describe the results of the initially virialized solo-cluster models, which we will refer as the ``standard'' model.
 In Figure \ref{fig:cd} we present the time evolution of the core density for models s2k, s8k, s16k, and s64k.
 The core densities are calculated using the method of \citet{1985ApJ...298...80C}.
 We identify the moment when the cluster reaches the highest core density as the core-collapse time.
 The core-collapse time measured from the simulations is $t_{\rm cc} = 0.29\pm 0.07$, $0.71\pm 0.11$, $1.2\pm 0.13$, and $1.8\pm 0.0$ Myr for models s2k, s8k, s16k, and s64k, respectively (see also Table \ref{tb:results}).
-The core-collapse time is consistent with those obtained previous simulations \citep{2004ApJ...604..632G}, if we take into account the differences in the mass range of the mass function.
+The core-collapse time is consistent with those obtained by previous simulations \citep{2004ApJ...604..632G}, if we take into account the differences in the mass range of the mass function.
+As is demonstrated in \citet{2004ApJ...604..632G}, the core-collapse time scales with the central relaxation time \citep{2003gmbp.book.....H}: